-California Supreme Court Rules Unanimously to Allow Retail Workers to Sit
+California Supreme Court Rules Unanimously To Allow Retail Workers To Sit

 Many companies require cashiers and customer service employees to stand, as allowing them to sit could make customers see the staff as lazy or inattentive.
 But the state Supreme Court disagrees, ruling that companies cannot force employees to stand all day if some job tasks can reasonably be performed while seated.

-The ruling came in response to several class action lawsuits which claimed that companies illegally require retail workers to stand during their shifts.
+The ruling came in response to several class action lawsuits, which claimed that companies illegally require retail workers to stand during their shifts.
 The U.S. 9th Circuit Court of Appeals requested clarification of the labor code by the state Supreme Court, the court replied that California workers may be seated:

-- If work is not affected.
-Workers can be allowed to sit based on “the totality of the circumstances,” such as whether or not a chair impedes, prevents, or otherwise interferes with job performance.
+If work is not affected: Workers can be allowed to sit based on “the totality of the circumstances,” such as whether or not a chair impedes, prevents, or otherwise interferes with job performance.

-- If some tasks require standing.
-Employees should not be denied seats if they work in a single location, even if some tasks must be done while standing.
+If some tasks require standing: Employees should not be denied seats if they work in a single location, even if some tasks must be done while standing.

-If the workspace permits.
-While the court allowed that the physical layout of the workspace will factor into whether or not a seat can be provided, it did rule that employers cannot purposely design work spaces to prohibit sitting or make standing preferable.
+If the workspace permits: While the court allowed that the physical layout of the workspace will factor into whether or not a seat can be provided, it did rule that employers cannot purposely design work spaces to prohibit sitting or make standing preferable.

-- At the employer’s expense.
-Not only are employers expected to make reasonable changes to work spaces to accommodate seats, they are also required to provide the employees with proper chairs or stools.
+At the employer’s expense: Not only are employers expected to make reasonable changes to work spaces to accommodate seats, they are also required to provide the employees with proper chairs or stools.

 The ruling may be clear to employees, but it could take a while before companies implement changes that allow workers to take a seat.

-Need help right now?
+Questions or if you need help right now?

-Call us at 619-234-2833
+Call us at 619-304-1000